What is Pay Mix?

 Generally speaking, jobs with the most influence on the purchasing decision should have a more aggressive pay mix.
 In other words, when you think “pay mix,” think persuasion—and consider just how big of a part each role plays in persuading a customer to purchase.

 No single role persuades more than the Account Executive, as it is their responsibility to close the deal.
 Their pay mix should reflect this and should be aggressive enough to encourage them to attack new business opportunities.

-In terms of benchmarking among Xactly customers, we see a typical Account Executive pay mix at 50/50 or 60/40.
+In terms of benchmarking among Xactly customers, we see a typical Account Executive compensation mix at 50/50 or 60/40.
 The percentage of pay at risk also depends on other factors that make your product harder or easier to move.
 For example, a well-established brand is easier to sell than a lesser-known player.
-In this case, the ratio for reps working with a well-known company may be less aggressive than the pay mix of those working with newer firms.
+In this case, the pay ratio for reps working with a well-known company may be less aggressive than the pay mix of those working with newer firms.